rzeldent/esp32-smartdisplay/README.md

 lib_deps = https://github.com/rzeldent/esp32-smartdisplay.git#feature/esp32s3
 ```

-This will automatically download the library and also the LVGL library (as this is a dependency).
+This will automatically download the library and also the LVGL library (as a dependency).

 ### Step 4: Create a settings file for LVGL